-Find out when a tenant can legally break a lease in Oklahoma, when they can’t, and whether or not a landlord is required by Oklahoma law to make reasonable effort to rerent.
+Find out when a tenant can legally break a lease in Oklahoma, when they can’t, and if a landlord is required by Oklahoma law to make reasonable effort to re-rent.

-Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in Oklahoma to end a tenancy in general.
+Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to understand the notice requirements in Oklahoma to end a tenancy.

 Lease Termination Notice Requirements in Oklahoma

-- Notice to terminate a week-to-week lease.
-Seven-day written notice for any lease that is less than month-to-month (§ 111(B))
+- Notice to Terminate a Week-to-Week Lease.
+7-day written notice for any lease that is less than month-to-month.